 The breast pathology fellows will engage in both independent and collaborative research, select a limited number of primary research projects and pursue them under the guidance of the attending faculty.
 The fellows will prepare research proposals, participate in and coordinate the completion of projects, compile and analyze the data from these studies, prepare abstracts for submission to scientific meetings, and compile manuscripts for submission to peer-reviewed scientific journals.

 For Further Information

-For questions regarding this fellowship please contact Nicole Rinaldi at 212-639-7102 at Memorial Sloan Kettering Cancer Center.
-Applications should be submitted no later than October 31 of two years before planned start date at the address listed below and consist of a curriculum vitae and at least three letters of reference.
+For questions regarding this fellowship please refer to our contact information below.
+Applications should be submitted no later than September 30 of two years before planned start date at the address listed below and consist of a curriculum vitae and at least three letters of reference.